Child Custody and Visitation Enforcement Attorneys Morris County, NJ

 - Modify Your Child Custody Agreement – Certain harmful actions such as the poisoning of a child’s relationship with the other parent, harmful personal habits, or even changes in schedule which limit the ability of a parent to abide by an existing child custody agreement can all call for a change to that agreement.
 Speak with our attorneys regarding how, and when, you may be able to modify your child custody agreement to more accurately reflect your family’s current circumstances.

-- File a Motion for Contempt – If you and your Hanover child custody lawyer cannot resolve the situation through mediation or negotiations, it may become necessary to file a motion for contempt with the courts.
+- File a Motion for Contempt – If you and your child custody lawyer cannot resolve the situation through mediation or negotiations, it may become necessary to file a motion for contempt with the courts.
 Contempt basically means that a person is refusing to abide by court orders, in this case a child custody and visitation agreement.
 If found guilty, a person can face fines and sanctions, and in the case of repeat offenses even jail time.

 - Call the Police – While calling the police when your co-parent is in the process of violating a child custody order is certainly an option, you should take a great deal of discretion when pursuing this option.
-Doing so can greatly taint whatever working relationship you have with your co-parent, and may also backfire on you in situations where the violation is very minor (being 30 minutes late to a meeting for example).
-However, in situations where your co-parent may be taking your children out-of-state without the legal authority to do so, or is several hours late to a drop off time and you cannot reach them, or your children, than calling the police is a very real, and valid option.
+Doing so can greatly taint whatever working relationship you have with your co-parent and may also backfire on you in situations where the violation is very minor (being 30 minutes late to a meeting for example).
+However, in situations where your co-parent may be taking your children out-of-state without the legal authority to do so, or is several hours late to a drop-off time and you cannot reach them, or your children, then calling the police is a very real, and valid option.
 If you find it necessary to do so, make sure to have a certified copy of your child custody agreement on hand.

 As you can see, you have a wide variety of options available to you when your co-parent violates your child custody order.
 With that being said, possibly the most important step during such a situation is to speak with experienced legal counsel regarding your options, your rights, and how to best go about enforcing and/or modifying your child custody agreement.